 This course will familiarize students with a variety of personality theories, their history, and applications.
 We will consider theories that address personality development and implications for normal and abnormal development.
-We will also explore research questions such as stability of personality over time and situations, cultural differences in personality, and personality measurement..
+We will also explore research questions such as stability of personality over tie and situations, cultural differences in personality, and personality measurement.
+Offered: Spring Semester.

-PSY 392 Counseling Theories and Techniques (3) Prerequisite: PSY 291.
+PSY 392 Counseling Theories & Techniques (3)

+Prerequisite: PSY 291.

 This course is an overview of major theories and techniques of counseling and psychotherapy.
-Students will read about, experience, and practice skills and techniques associated with major counseling theories.
+Students will read about, experience, and practice skills and technique associated with major counseling theories.
+Offered: Spring Semester.